edorsey1/Senior-Design/README_SOFTWARE.md

 [Adobe XD 24.3.22.2](https://www.adobe.com/products/xd.html)

 #### Installation Guide
-With Android Studio downloaded you can add a existing project.
+With Android Studio downloaded you can add an existing project.
+This can be done by downloading the IOTKithcen folder as a zip and then opening it with Android Studio.
+Below is how you can navigate to the application.

     20-21-IotKitchen/Bluetooth/IOTKITCHEN/app/src/main/